tompollard/phd_thesis_markdown/README.md

 - ...but you can use Latex when you need it (for example, in laying out mathematical formula).
 - it doesn't suffer from the freezes and crashes that some of us experience when working with large, image-heavy Word documents.
 - it automatically handles the table of contents, bibliography etc with Pandoc.
-- comments, drafts of text, etc can be added to the document by wrapping them in &lt;!--  --!&gt;
+- comments, drafts of text, etc can be added to the document by wrapping them in &lt;!--  --&gt;
 - it works well with Git, so keeping backups is straightforward.
 Just commit the changes and then push them to your repository.
 - there is no lock-in.
 If you decide that Markdown isn't for you, then just output to Word, or whatever, and continue working in the new format.